RonanGreen1/Fourth-Year-Project/Project Notes/Subjects/Project/Project Prep/Technologies.md

 		- It operate by breaking the image up into a grid and then having each cell of the grid responsible for detecting objects.
 		- the name Yolo stands for 'You Only Look Once' indicating towards one of its key features which is it preforms detection in a single pass instead of multiple stages.
 		- Highly useful for detecting multiple objects in complex images.
-		- It has a smaller more compact version known as Tiny Yolo for mobile and emebeddd devices.
+		- It has a smaller more compact version known as Tiny Yolo for mobile and emebbeded devices.
-	- MobileNet
-		- MobileNet is a Convolutional Neural Network ([CNN](https://www.geeksforgeeks.org/introduction-convolution-neural-network/)) architecture optimized for mobile and embedded devices.
-		- The main uses for Mobilenet is image classification and feature extraction using minimal resources.
-		- It is lightweight and efficient as it uses [Depthwise Seperable Convolutions](https://towardsdatascience.com/understanding-depthwise-separable-convolutions-and-the-efficiency-of-mobilenets-6de3d6b62503) which reduced the number of parameters and operations.
-		- It can be paired with object detection frameworks like Single Shot Detector([SSD](https://towardsdatascience.com/review-ssd-single-shot-detector-object-detection-851a94607d11)) to perform detection on mobile devices.

 | Models    | Main Use Case                               | Accuracy                                      | Speed           | Efficiency | Size  |